iGio90/frida-onload/README.md

 # Frida onload

-A frida module to quickly hook at native module initialization.
+A frida module to get a callback when module are being initialized.

 Only for android at the moment